 Furthermore, we demonstrated the stabilizing effects of feedforward inputs: when the network is in an elicited state, it becomes difficult to perturb.
-As a result, the change in firing rates due to perturbation inputs will be minimal and often not significant, as shown in Fig. 2D.
-A similar pattern is observed for states with high feedback inputs, as indicated in Fig. 3C.
+As a result, the change in firing rates due to perturbation inputs will be minimal and often <20%, as shown in Fig. 3D.
+A similar pattern is observed for states with high feedback inputs, as indicated in Fig. 4C.

 Another primary finding of our study is the distinctive roles of inhibitory neurons in network dynamics.
-For instance, our model predicts that in an experimental setting with strong top-down modulation of V1—such as input to excitatory neurons in layer 5—providing stimuli to different inhibitory neurons in layer 6 will induce contrasting responses in the E2/3 neurons, depending on the specific inhibitory subgroup targeted.
+For instance, our model predicts that in an experimental setting with top-down modulation of V1—such as input to neurons in layer 5—providing stimuli to different inhibitory neurons in layer 6 will induce contrasting responses in the E2/3 neurons, depending on the specific inhibitory subgroup targeted (Fig. 4A and S6).
 This underscores the specialized functions of various inhibitory cell types in a variety of states.
 Laminar-specific optogenetic stimulation, which has been developed recently40, could be used to empirically test these predictions, along with others derived from our model.

 Our findings underscore the nuanced, state-dependent interplay between different layers and cell types within the column, in line with previous results on the complex dynamics linked to cell heterogeneity31,41–44.
-The pronounced translaminar inhibition observed when exciting pyramidal neurons in layer 6 (Fig. 4A panlel A1), contrasted with the widespread excitation triggered by inputs to pyramidal neurons in layers 2/3 (Fig. 4A panel A4) and 4 (Fig. 1B) shows not only the layered specificity of the cortical processing but also the complicated regulatory mechanism in the neuronal network dynamics.
+The pronounced translaminar inhibition observed when exciting pyramidal neurons in layer 6 (Fig. 5A panlel A3), contrasted with the widespread excitation triggered by inputs to pyramidal neurons in layers 2/3 (Fig. 5A panel A1) and layer 4 (Fig. 1B) shows not only the layered specificity of the cortical processing but also the complicated regulatory mechanism in the neuronal network dynamics.
 The model suggests that excitation of layer 6 pyramidal cells indeed triggers translaminar inhibition, as previously shown experimentally28.
 However, such overall inhibition is not linked to a simple recruitment of local interneurons in each layer as previously suggested, because different interneuron types (in layer 2/3 and 4) also undergo a decrease in activity.
 Instead, our model suggests that layer 6-triggered translaminar inhibition is a network effect that involves non-trivial interactions across different layers and cell types.

 The mixed effects observed upon stimulating (SST, VIP and PV) interneurons suggests the importance of considering the diverse roles of different neuronal populations within the column8,45,1,46,5,.
-For instance, our perturbation analysis of feedback states (Fig. 4) indicates contrasting effects when perturbing different interneurons types.
-In contrast to PV cells, perturbations to SST and VIP cells in layer 6 alone never triggered a significant response in pyramidal cells of other layers, with the exception of the last configuration (B4, feedback targeting pyramidal layer 6).
-In this particular set up, layer 2/3 pyramidal cells increase their activity when perturbation is applied to layer 6 SST or VIP cells, and decrease it when PV cells were targeted– highlighting cell-type selective modulation across layers.
+For instance, our perturbation analysis of feedback states (Fig. 4,5, S6, S9) indicates contrasting effects when perturbing different interneurons types.
+In contrast to PV cells, perturbations to SST cells in layer 6 alone never triggered a response >20% in pyramidal cells of other layers, with the exception of the configuration B3, feedback targeting layer 6).
+In this particular set up, layer 2/3 pyramidal cells increase their activity >20% when perturbation is applied to layer 6 SST cells, and decrease it when PV cells were targeted– highlighting cell-type selective modulation across layers.
 Such a pattern aligns with the classical disinhibitory pathway41 observed here in a trans-laminarly fashion: elevated SST activity in layer 6 leads to decreased activity in layer 2/3 pyramidal cells.
-However, this disinhibitory effect was absent in most other states, except in the scenario with feedback to layer 5 (Fig. 3A).
+However, this disinhibitory effect was less marked (<20%) in most other states (see Fig. S9), except in the scenario with feedback to layer 5 (Fig. 4A).
 This reiterates the critical role of initial network states in interpreting the outcomes of perturbations.